 3. Form I-20

-4. Other additional documents required for F1 student visa eligibility checks like academic transcripts, diplomas, degrees, or certificates.
+4. Additional documents required for F1 student visa eligibility checks include academic transcripts, diplomas, degrees, or certificates.

 5. Documents with Test scores such as TOEFL, GRE, GMAT, or SAT.